fishel/SyncAsync/README.md

 modes it does tokenization, lower-casing, translation, re-casing and de-tokenization.
 The server side scripts are written in PHP, offline scripts are in Perl; both script sets use an SQLite database.

+The front-end is mostly meant for automatic usage by a real client-side front-end; a demo web frontend is included, which can be used to serve translations online.

 Communication Protocol
 ----------------------